Adding Fractions Calculator

 Working with negative fractions

-When performing mathematical operations with negative fractions, follow the same rules as when adding and subtracting integers or decimals.
-The rules for combining the signs are summarized in the table below:
+When performing mathematical operations with negative fractions, apply the exact same rules you use when adding and subtracting integers or decimals.
+The rules for combining mathematical signs are summarized in the table below:

 Calculation example